aboueleyes/aboueleyes.github.io/projects.md

 [Mit tutorial](https://missing.csail.mit.edu/2020/course-shell/)
 ## Use Version Control

-Regardless how small the project is, don't send the code to your teammates :D, use version control to track your files and use services like `Github` to easily collaborate with your teammates.
+Regardless how small the project is, don't send the code to your teammates by mail :D, use version control to track your files and use services like `Github` to easily collaborate with your teammates.

 [Git tutorial](https://www.youtube.com/watch?v=eulnSXkhE7I)